-Unlike some cities, Holland isn’t mainly white- or blue-collar occupations dominate the local economy, Holland is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Holland is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Holland who work in office and administrative support (12.09%), food service (6.98%), and sales jobs (6.85%).
+Overall, Holland is a city of professionals, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Holland who work in office and administrative support (13.19%), healthcare (9.02%), and management occupations (7.37%).

 Also of interest is that Holland has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Holland citizens is substantially higher than the typical US community, as 30.35% of adults in Holland have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Holland citizens is substantially higher than the typical US community, as 30.35% of adults in Holland have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Holland in 2010 was $21,044, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,176 for a family of four.
+The per capita income in Holland in 2018 was $27,796, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $111,184 for a family of four.
 However, Holland contains both very wealthy and poor people as well.

-Holland is a somewhat ethnically-diverse city.
+Holland is a very ethnically-diverse city.
 The people who call Holland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holland residents report their race to be White, followed by Black or African-American.
 Holland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.47% of the city’s residents.
-Important ancestries of people in Holland include German, English, Irish, and Polish.
+People of Hispanic or Latino origin account for 19.11% of the city’s residents.
+Important ancestries of people in Holland include Dutch, German, English, Irish, and Polish.

 The most common language spoken in Holland is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Polish.